QData/TextAttack/docs/attacks/search_method.rst

 =====================
-Search Methods
+Search Method
 =====================

-Search methods explore the transformation space in an attempt to find a successful attack as determined by a goal_function (:ref:`goal_function`) and possible constraints (:ref:`constraints`).
+Search methods explore the transformation space in an attempt to find a successful attack as determined by a :ref:`goal_function` and list of :ref:`constraint`\s.
 All search methods are implemented as a subclass of the ``Attack`` class by implementing the ``attack_one`` method.

 Search Methods: